whileman133/LMB_Toolkit/README.md

 Note: The MATLAB LiveLink is required to run the COMSOL simulations.

-The thesis is available open-access at <https://www.proquest.com/dissertations-theses/physics-based-modeling-parameter-estimation/docview/3050214167/se-2>.
+More information can be found in the open-access thesis at <https://www.proquest.com/dissertations-theses/physics-based-modeling-parameter-estimation/docview/3050214167/se-2>.